 The last stand of the Swiss Guard allowed Pope Clement VII time to escape the Vatican, and it weakened and demoralized the mutineers to such an extent that they could not hold the city.

-Stand of the Swiss Guards 1527 CE
+the Swiss Guards 1527 CE